BU Innovator of the Year: ENG’s Theodore Moustakas

 Recognized for scientific contributions with commercial potential

-Jean Morrison, BU provost and chief academic officer, presented the award to Moustakas on July 16 at Tech, Drugs and Rock & Roll—the University’s annual networking event for those involved in university technology transfer in the Boston area.
+Jean Morrison, BU provost and chief academic officer, presented the award to the College of Engineering professor of electrical and computer engineering and College of Arts & Sciences professor of physics July 16 at Tech, Drugs and Rock & Roll—the University’s annual networking event for those involved in university technology transfer in the Boston area.

 Moustakas is the coinventor of the blue light-emitting diode (LED).
 His lab develops semiconductors for photonics and other applications.
 Moustakas is also the founder of RayVio Corp., a venture-backed company that makes ultraviolet LEDs, a compact, energy-efficient, durable, and environmentally friendly substitute for mercury lamps used in water purification and disinfection systems.

-“Professor Moustakas is an entrepreneurial scientist, whose inventions have been licensed to a number of companies, including major manufacturers of blue LEDs and lasers— and in the United States and in Japan,” says Morrison.
+“Professor Moustakas is an entrepreneurial scientist, whose inventions have been licensed to a number of companies, including major manufacturers of blue LEDs and lasers—Cree and Philips-LumiLeds in the United States and Nichia in Japan,” says Morrison.
 “His accomplishments in the past year include nine peer-reviewed papers published and five patent filings.”

 The Innovator of the Year Award recognizes faculty members who have conducted peer-recognized world-class research and whose research projects show potential for commercialization.